 A: I work with artists objectively to enhance the very best qualities of the recorded performance while smoothing out anything that distracts from our mutual goal of allowing the audience to hear the music at its very best.
 I always want to convey each artist's unique sound in order to pull their audience in and keep them engaged.
 Whether the song tugs at your heartstrings, makes you tap your foot, nod your head to the beat, or pump your fist in the air--the emotion should always come through.

 Q: What's your typical work process?

 A: Upon receipt of the multi-track files I will assess the individual tracks to ensure that any issues with format, clipping, timing or tuning have been identified for discussion before we start the project.
 At that point, I will work with you to establish clear expectations as to deadlines based upon the number of songs and number of tracks involved.

 Q: Describe the most common type of work you do for your clients.

-A: I provide quality mixing services for artists of all levels.
+A: I provide quality mixing services for singer-songwriters and independent artists.